Excellence in Education Awards

 Awarded annually, the Excellence in Education Awards honor excellent teachers, administrators, and support staff in DeKalb County.
 Created in 1999 through the generosity of Yvonne Johnson, retired elementary school teacher in the Sycamore School District, this endowed fund provides the opportunity to highlight those who are making a positive difference in our schools.

 Nominations are a joint effort from teachers, administrators, and the community.
+Community nominations are accepted through November 1 of each year.
 The program recognizes those who are respected, inspired the love of learning in students, and admired for playing an active role in their schools and communities.
 Recipients receive a $1,000 award, a clock, and a medallion.

 If education is an area of interest for you, consider giving a gift to help us grow the DeKalb County Excellence in Education Endowment fund.
 Your gift will allow for further growth in recognizing those who go above and beyond in education to help others.

 From left to right: Yvonne Johnson, Donor; Amanda Christensen, Regional Superintendent; JoAnne Zaleski, Recipient; Jay Streicher, Recipient; Elizabeth Hoerchler, Recipient; Angie Moore, Recipient; Toni Gabriel, Recipient; Dan Templin, DeKalb County Community Foundation Executive Director; and Becky Zantout, DeKalb County Community Foundation Community Initiatives Manager.